 The Cheay Areng Dam is a proposed hydropower project in the Cardamom Mountains of Koh Kong Province, Cambodia.
-Though currently suspended, the project is still a part of Cambodia’s Department of Energy Master Plan.
-If it proceeds, the Cheay Areng Dam will displace approximately 1500 indigenous Chorng people who have called the Areng Valley home for over 600 years, destroying their traditions and culture.
-Though the project is expected to produce relatively little electricity, the environmental costs may be extremely high.
-During earlier stages of this project, ERI worked on independent fact-finding projects and engaged with government and private sector stakeholders.
+Although currently suspended, the project is still a part of Cambodia’s Department of Energy Master Plan.
+If it proceeds, the Cheay Areng Dam will displace approximately 1500 Indigenous Chorng people who have called the Areng Valley home for over 600 years, destroying their traditions and culture.
+The project is expected to produce relatively little electricity, and the environmental costs may be extremely high.
+During earlier stages of this project, EarthRights worked on independent fact-finding projects and engaged with government and private sector stakeholders.

-Though no environmental impact assessment for the Cheay Areng dam was ever released to the public, the surrounding wilderness is the largest remaining unbroken tract of woodland forest in mainland SE Asia.
-The culture and livelihoods of the indigenous Chorng is closely tied to this wilderness.
-Initial development for the project, including access roads, have been linked to reports of illegal logging and poaching.
-The Areng Valley is home to a number of rare and endangered species including Siamese crocodiles, Royal Turtles, and Asian tigers and is a crucial elephant migration corridor.
+Although no environmental impact assessment for the Cheay Areng dam was ever released to the public, the surrounding wilderness is the largest remaining unbroken tract of woodland forest in mainland Southeast Asia.
+The culture and livelihoods of the Indigenous Chorng are closely tied to this wilderness.
+Initial development for the project, including access roads, has been linked to reports of illegal logging and poaching.
+The Areng Valley is home to a number of rare and endangered species, including Siamese crocodiles, Royal Turtles, and Asian tigers, and is a crucial elephant migration corridor.